MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/react-native.md

 During `react-native link`, the SDK will ask whether or not to send crash reports automatically or process crashes in JavaScript.
 Opting to process crashes first means more work for the developer, but greater control over user privacy and allows you to attach a message with a crash report.

-Processing a crash in JavaScript requires you to use the `process` method from the Crashes SDK.
+Processing a crash in JavaScript requires you to use the `process` method from Mobile Center Crashes.

 ```javascipt
 // import the Crashes library at the top of the file